geomagpy/magpy/README.md

 #### 2.12.5 Meta data

-An often used application of database cnnectivity will be to apply meta information stored in the database to data files before submission.
-The following command wills demostrate how to extract all missing meta information from the database for the selected sensor and add it to the header dictionary of the data object.
+An often used application of database connectivity with MagPy will be to apply meta-information stored in the database to data files before submission.
+The following command demostrates how to extract all missing meta-information from the database for the selected sensor and add it to the header dictionary of the data object.

         rawdata = read('/path/to/rawdata.bin')
         rawdata.header = mdb.dbfields2dict(db,'FGE_22222_0001')